-If you have nonclinical questions related to hospital visitation, family communication on the day of surgery or after, etc, please call our patient/family resource line at 212.774.7547.
+If you have nonmedical questions related to visiting HSS, communication with family and friends on the day of surgery or after, or anything else not addressed below, please call our patient and family resource line at 212.774.7547.

 As part of the screening process to ensure everyone’s safety, we will be asking all patients and visitors in all HSS locations (NY, NJ, CT and FL) about their travel history.

-We are doing several rounds of screening before patient appointments.
+We have multiple safety protocols in place and are doing several rounds of screening before patient appointments.

 We have taken several steps to limit the time patients spend in waiting rooms.
 We have also made changes to limit the number of people you will need to interact with as well as the objects you will need to touch.

-All staff members, including doctors and nurses, are required to do a temperature check and self-monitor for signs and symptoms of COVID-19 before they arrive for work.
+All staff members, including doctors and nurses, are required to complete a COVID screening survey before they arrive for work.
+They are also required to self-monitor for signs and symptoms of COVID-19.
 Those who show any signs of illness are advised to not come into work.

-All clinical staff will be wearing masks and eye protection (e.g., goggles, face shield).
+All clinical staff will be wearing masks and eye protection.
 Other staff, such as registrars, will be wearing masks.
 This is in alignment with all current guidelines from New York State, New York City and the US Centers for Disease Control and Prevention (CDC).

 We will provide you with a surgical mask when you arrive at HSS if you don’t already have one.
 We also ask that you use our hand hygiene stations when you arrive and whenever asked to do so by a staff member.